Ndemco/pastthehappypath/_posts/2026-04-01-test-the-contract.md

 There are places in a backend codebase where they shine: complex business logic, pure transformation functions, edge cases in validation rules.
 If you have a method that takes inputs and produces outputs with no IO involved, a unit test is probably the right tool for that job.

-The argument isn't *don't write unit tests.* The argument is *don't build your testing strategy around them.*.
+The argument isn't *don't write unit tests.* The argument is *don't build your testing strategy around them.*

 The testing pyramid tells you to make unit tests your foundation, to write them by the hundreds and treat integration tests as a luxury.
-But for backend APIs specifically (and maybe more), that gets the priority backwards.
+But for backend APIs (and maybe more), that priority is backwards.
 Your API's contract is what matters.
 Your API's behavior at its boundaries is where things break.
 Your API's ability to survive a refactor without dragging your test suite along for the ride is what makes a codebase sustainable.